- 61 RESULTS

 Choosing the Right Color

-If you prefer neutral tones, gold and silver are promising choices for an MOB!
+If you prefer neutral tones, gold and silver gowns are promising choices for an MOB!
 Try to complement your coloring while coordinating with the rest of the bridal party to some degree.
-Most brides don't expect you to match the bridesmaids exactly, so feel free to opt for a different shade or complementary color that you find flattering for your body.
+Most brides don't expect the Mother of the Bride and Mother of the Groom dresses to match the bridesmaids exactly, so feel free to opt for a different shade or complementary color that you find flattering for your body.

 Communication is Key